y-samy/gdrive-powertools/Read-Only Downloader/PDFs/README.md

 # View-only Google Drive PDFs - A Small Study

+> [!NOTE]
+> The effort to reveal the inner workings of interactions with read-only files have moved to their own folder.

+> [!WARNING]
-Disclaimer: this isn't meant to encourage copyright infringement but is only there for people who intend to archive and track important documents in case any unnoticed changes happen to them.\
+> This isn't meant to encourage copyright infringement but is only there for people who intend to archive and track important documents in case any unnoticed changes happen to them.

 To address such a problem, we need to take a closer look at how Google Drive stores and displays PDFs that are limited by their owners to be view-only.\
 \
 *There are 2 ways Google Drive stores or displays these files.*\